1. Home

 Greenhouse Gas Definition

-Greenhouse gases refer to the gases that absorb and emit radiant energy within the thermal infrared range, which traps heat in the atmosphere.
-This phenomenon of trapping solar radiation and absorbing infrared radiation is known as the greenhouse effect—a term inspired by the greenhouses that often sustain life during colder months by absorbing radiant energy from the sun and retaining it within a glass enclosure.
+What are greenhouse gases?
+Greenhouse gases absorb and emit heat energy, trapping it in the atmosphere.
+This phenomenon of trapping solar radiation and absorbing infrared radiation is known as the greenhouse effect — a term inspired by the greenhouses that can sustain life during colder months by absorbing radiant energy from the sun and retaining it within a glass enclosure.
 Thus, the greenhouse effect helps our planet stay warmer than it would be without an atmosphere.

-To a certain extent, greenhouse gases like methane and nitrous oxide benefit the planet by creating a layer of protection that holds onto heat instead of allowing it to escape from our atmosphere.
+To a certain extent, greenhouse gases benefit the planet by creating a layer of protection that holds onto heat instead of allowing it to escape from our atmosphere.
 Without greenhouse gases, life would not be possible.
 The planet's temperature would drop to below 0˚F, creating an inhospitable environment for plants and animals to survive.

-However, the opposite is also true: If too many GHGs are in the atmosphere and greenhouse gas concentrations increase, the planet can become too warm.
-This influx of greenhouse gases is what many scientists believe to be the leading cause of climate change.
+However, the opposite is also true: If greenhouse gas concentrations in the atmosphere get too high, the planet can become too warm.
+This is the leading cause of climate change.

 Global Warming Potential of Greenhouse Gases